moleculerjs/site/source/docs/metrics.md

 title: Metrics
 ---
-Moleculer has a metrics function.
+Moleculer has a metrics feature.
 You can enable it in the [broker options](broker.html#Constructor-options) with `metrics: true` option.
 If enabled, the broker emits metrics events at every `broker.call`.
-You can catch this events in your services and transfer to your Tracer system (ZipKin, OpenTracing...etc)
+You can catch this events in your services and transfer to your Tracer system (ZipKin, OpenTracing...etc).

 ### Request started event
 The broker emits an `metrics.trace.span.start` event when a new call/request is started.